hoangduytran/blender-manual/manual/modeling/meshes/primitives.rst

 .. note:: Add-ons

-   In addition to the basic geometric primitives, Blender has a number of script generated meshes to offer as preinstalled add-ons.
+   In addition to the basic geometric primitives can be added via extensions These are available from the :doc:`Preferences </editors/preferences/extensions>`.
-   These are available when enabled in the :doc:`Preferences </editors/preferences/addons>` (select the Category *Add Mesh*, then check any desired items).